truemped/truemped.github.io/content/posts/search/campaigns-in-elasticsearch.md

 In e-commerce search enabling dynamic prices or campaigns requires some attributes to be more volatile than others.
 A discount on Black Friday that is should only be valid between 7 PM and midnight.
 The flags that promote the discount.
-The teasers on product listings showing what products will be discounted, before the discount is in effect.
+The teasers on product listings showing what products will have a discount, before the discount is in effect.
 Products that are only discounted for a certain customer group.

 Traditionally this is solved by updating the documents in the search index.